The Museum of Food and Drink, or MOFAD, is one of Williamsburg’s most popular attractions, and once you visit, it’s not hard to see why.

 MOFAD Lab is located at 62 Bayard Street in Brooklyn, just a short trip from Williamsburg apartments.
 They are open from noon to 6:00 PM (last entry at 5:30) on Friday, Saturday, and Sunday.
 Tickets for adults are $14, while certain groups like youth, students, and military are subject to a discount.
 Your payment includes a complimentary tasting and unlimited fortune cookies!

 The Museum of Food and Drink is without a doubt one of the most interactive, unique, and family-friendly attractions in Brooklyn.
-It’s conveniently located right in the heart of the city, so you’re never far from Williamsburg apartments, shopping, and sights.
+It’s conveniently located right in the heart of the city, moments from Domino Park, so you’re never far from Williamsburg apartments, shopping, and sights.